Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: The SPx Model

 The prior for $\theta_{hist}$, the direct historical borrowing expert, is similar to the commensurate prior but does not assume that the historical rates are all equal.
 Instead, it assumes that $\theta_{hist}$ is centered at a weighted average of the historical rates.
 We define the weights $w_h$ to sum to 1 and be proportional to a distance metric between the regression's predicted response rates for trials $h$ and $H+1$:

-with $\Tilde{\pi}_h := \text{logit}^{-1}(\bm{\beta}^T \mathbf{x}_h)$.
+with $\widetilde{\psi}_h := \text{logit}^{-1}(\bm{\beta}^T \mathbf{x}_h)$.
 This choice encourages more borrowing from historical trials with covariates closer to $\mathbf{x}_{H+1}$, to the extent that the covariates predict response rates.
-We tested other functional forms for the weights and found they typically do not affect posterior inferences for $\hat{\theta}_{H+1}$ greatly (especially when $H$ is not very small).
+In particular, the weights are scaled so that historical trial $h$ will receive twice the weight of any trial $j$ for which its predicted response rate is 5\% points closer to the predicted response rate of the new trial (i.e. $| \widetilde{\psi}_j - \widetilde{\psi}_{H+1} | - | \widetilde{\psi}_h - \widetilde{\psi}_{H+1} | = 0.05$).
+We tested other functional forms for the weights and found they typically do not affect posterior inferences for $\hat{\theta}_{H+1}$ greatly.
+We note that marginally (integrating out just the $\bm{\beta}$ parameter, which has a prior centered on zero), the weights are constant and thus the prior $p \left( \theta_{hist} | \theta_1, \dots, \theta_H \right)$ is centered at the unweighted average $H^{-1} \sum_{h=1}^H \theta_h$.
+This is more similar to the commensurate prior, which assumes a \textit{constant} historical rate across all previous studies (see Section 2.1).
+While simpler priors may be reasonable in some cases, using a weighted average of potentially varying historical rates with potentially varying weights is a less restrictive modeling assumption.

 The prior on $\theta_{reg}$, the regression expert, assumes that the new trial follows the same covariate-response relationship seen in the historical trials.
 This occurs because the same coefficient $\bm{\beta}$ is used in the regression for $\theta_{h}$ ($h = 1, \dots, H$) in \eqref{spx_prior_joint} and for $\theta_{reg}$.
-Another key point is that the scale depends on the same $\tau^2$ indicating how successful the regression is at predicting the historical response rates, but modified by a constant $c$ for reasons we discuss below along with the hyperpriors.
+Another key point is that the scale depends on the same $\tau^2$ indicating how successful the regression is at predicting the historical response rates, but modified by a constant $c$ so that, after marginalizing out $\tau^2$ and $\sigma^2$, the prior variance of $\theta_{reg}$ is similar to the prior variance of $\theta_{hist}$ (as we discuss below along with the hyperpriors).
 At the point $\bm{\beta} = \bm{0}$ the regression expert is equivalent to the classic MAP model.
+For the regression expert we have assumed a \textit{linear} regression for the relationship between trial-level covariates and control response rates because the number of historical trials $H$ is typically not large enough to estimate regressions with more complex functional forms.
+The linear regression may still be useful as a first-order approximation to more complex relationships, and as we discuss in Section 4.4 the use of BMA gives SPx robustness when the linear regression is misspecified.

-Lastly, $\theta_{ind}$ is the independent or no-borrowing expert.
-It is included for robustness, and uses a standard Jeffreys prior.
+Lastly, $\theta_{ind}$ is the independent or no-borrowing expert and is included for robustness.
+We chose the $Logistic(0, 1)$ prior for the independent model because it is equivalent to a flat $Uniform(0, 1)$ prior on the response probability $\psi_{H+1}$, reflecting the ``conservative'' analysis that an investigator excluding historical data might choose \citep{schmidli_robust_2014}.
+This prior differs only slightly from the $Beta(0.5, 0.5)$ prior used by Expert 3 in SPx, which is a Jeffreys prior and may be slightly more efficient \citep{robert_harold_2009}.
+As we discuss in Supplementary Section 4, these priors produce nearly identical posterior inferences.

 To summarize, the full hierarchical model so far is given by